dpembo/orchelium-plugin-community-shit-plugin/README.md

 # orchelium-plugin-community-hello-world

-An [Orchelium](https://github.com/dpembo/orchelium) community plugin that outputs a greeting message with the current date.
+An [Orchelium](https://github.com/dpembo/orchelium) community plugin that if fucking awesome a greeting message with the current date.
 Simple by design — its primary purpose is to serve as a **reference template** for developers building their own plugins.